shoui520/shoui520.github.io/docs/shouimethod.md

 I try to spend as little time as possible on my reps while still trying to keep them effective (no cheating, you'll only be cheating yourself.)

 I stuck with 20 cards/day as a new card limit for the majority of my learning journey.
 Though sometimes I have done 30, 40, 50 and sometimes even uncapped.
 But beware, if you choose to raise your new card limit over 20, then you will have to be prepared to deal with the piling reviews in the coming days.
+What about lower, like 10 cards a day, you may ask?
+I never really did below 20 cards, and if I did, it was if I had no time to do Japanese at all that day.
+But I understand, many people in the community have found it too overwhelming to do 20 cards per day, so for some I recommend 10.

 ## Points of contention / quirks